aks2507/Model-Evaluation-and-Diagnosis-Display/README.md

 ## How to Use?
+### There are two methods to run the application.
+## Method 1:
+- Clone the repository (`git clone https://github.com/aks2507/Model-Evaluation-and-Diagnosis-Display.git` )
+- Change directory into the cloned repo(`cd .\Model-Evaluation-and-Diagnosis-Display\`)
+- Change directory to the client folder(`cd client`)
+- Install the neccessary dependencies(`yarn install`)
+- Run the Flask server at port 5000(`yarn start-api`)
+- Open another terminal/cmd window and run the client side at port 3000(`yarn start`)

+Your application is up and running and to see that , head over to http://localhost:3000

+## Method 2
+Application is dockerized.
+So , Follow the given steps to run the application using docker.

 Firstly, download [Docker desktop](https://www.docker.com/products/docker-desktop) and follow its instructions to install it.
 This allows us to start using Docker containers.